meranly8/sinatra-garden-harvest/Spec.md

 - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
 * Crop belongs_to :user

-- [ ] Include user accounts with unique login attribute (username or email)
+- [x] Include user accounts with unique login attribute (username or email)
+* validates :username, uniqueness: true
+* validates :email, uniqueness: true

 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 * ~~get '/crops'~~
 * ~~get '/crops/new'~~